icons8/lunacy-docs/docs/components.md

 **Way 2**

-1. Right-click an instance (on the canvas or in the **Objects** list) of the component you want to edit and select **Go to Main Component** on the context menu.
+1. Right-click an instance (on the canvas or in the Layer List) of the component you want to edit and select **Go to Main Component** on the context menu.
 The **Components** page opens with the required component selected.

     OR

     Go to the [Components page](#components-page), find and select the required component.
-2. Edit the component in the same way as any other object/group object.
+2. Edit the component in the same way as any other layer/layer group.
 You can change its size, color, text or any other properties using the set of tools in the Inspector.
 3. When you are through with editing:

     * If you used the **Go to Main Component** command, click the **Back to instance** button that will appear in the top-left corner of the canvas.